moeabdol/mohdsaed-blog/content/posts/kenisis-advantage-2/index.md

 date: 2023-07-13T07:44:02+03:00
 draft: false
 description: This is my review of the Kenisis Advantage 2 ergonomic keyboard.
-summary: The Kenisis Advantage 2, the final successor in the Kenisis Advantage line is the epidamy of ergonomic keyboards.
-Loved by typists and programmers alike from all around the world.
-If you have wrist or arm pains while you type, then you have come to the right place.
-This mechanical keyboard is built with ergonomics in mind.
-No more finger twisting key combinations.
-No more over-reaching pinkie strokes.
-Your long forgotten thumbs will awaken from their deep space slumber and reach places you have never imagined.
+summary: The Kenisis Advantage 2 is the final successor to the Kenisis Advantage line.
+It is the apex of ergonomic keyboards.
+Loved by writers and programmers from all around the world.
+If you have wrist or arm pains while typing, then look no further.
+If you spend countless hours in front of your computer typing, then this is for you.
+This mechanical keyboard is built with ergonomics and speed in mind.
+No more finger twisting key combinations, or over-reaching pinkie strokes.
+Your long forgotten thumbs will awaken from their deep space slumber and help you reach new combinations.
+table_of_content:
+- First Encounter
+- Why Do I Need an Ergonomic Keyboard?
+- But It Looks Weird!
+- Why the Kenisis?
 categories:
 - Computers
 - Programming